mfalgert/CalProxyWebApp/README.md

 CalProxyWebApp
 ==============

-Web app that lets you register a google account
+Web app that lets you register a google account.
+Made specifically for the CalProxy.